 Sample 60 Minute Event:

-- Watch any combination of the four films: The Science of Character (8 mins), The Adaptable Mind (10 mins), 30,000 Days, or The Making of a Mensch (10 mins).
+- Watch any combination of the five films: Connected (Feature Length), The Science of Character (8 mins), The Adaptable Mind (10 mins), 30,000 Days, or The Making of a Mensch (10 mins).

 - Use the provided discussion kits, which include a poster of the Periodic Table of Character Strengths, questions, quotes, and discussion guides for different ages (ages 4-99+).